-During the 21-22 school our Intervention Coordinator left mid-year and we decided to finish the year using two existing teachers to support students.
-For 22-23 we will be hiring a full time teacher again.
+In 22-23 we were able to provide consistency in our Rtl program with the same full-time teacher throughout the school year.
 We are continuing to strengthen our MTSS model by providing more training to staff in identifying learning gaps, addressing those needs through tiered interventions, to proactively address student needs.
 Additionally we will train our intervention staff and special education staff in Tier 2 and 3 curriculums, provide in-house training and seek support from our SELPA to train general education staff in working with students who have IEPs in the classroom.
+Over the past two years we have built up an MTSS model but we have not yet developed a good system for tracking data or determining which data is being used consistently.
+While we have evidence that students are successfully returning from Tier 2 to Tier 1 based on their goals for RtI, we've determined that going forward we'll use MAP scores and growth targets as our indicator for student success for academic intervention.